 No games with odds available

-Right after the BCS champion has been crowned, new odds on next year’s title game will go up in Las Vegas.
-Wagers on a future event (like who will win next year's college football championship) are known as college football futures.
+As soon as the nets have been cut down and a college basketball champion crowned, odds on next year’s title are usually up in Las Vegas.
+Wagers on a future event (like who will win next year's college basketball national tournament) are called futures.
 Oddsmakers adjust lines during the year, depending on the strength or weakness of teams, then offer wagers on each team to win.
 For example, a league's top team may be +150 to win the championship.
 That means a $100 wager would pay $150 profit.
-However, a poor team might be +3000, indicating it is not expected to win and a $100 wager would pay $3,000 as a huge longshot.
+However, a poor team might be +3000, indicating they are not expected to win and a $100 wager would pay $3,000 as a huge longshot.
 They can be profitable but also take a long time to settle the bet.